ESG Factors in Investment Decisions

 In addition, in our municipal bond, mortgage and real estate investments, we consider the impact that changing climate conditions may have on any given city, state or region.
 Since we assume catastrophe risks such as earthquakes and windstorms in our capacity as an insurer, we also seek to manage our portfolio’s credit risk to such events by assessing our investment exposures in impacted geographic areas.
 In addition, for municipal bond issuers in the Southwestern United States and other areas of the country susceptible to drought, all investment analyses include an assessment of water supply adequacy.

-For further discussion on the incorporation of ESG factors in our investment process and the impact of the regulatory environment in which we operate on the investments we make, please see our SASB disclosure.
+For further discussion on the incorporation of ESG factors in our investment process and the impact of the regulatory environment in which we operate on the investments we make, please see our SASB Report.

 Currently, greenhouse gas (GHG) emissions data for the substantial majority of segments of our investment portfolio (e.g., municipal bonds (39% of our portfolio), foreign local and regional governments (2%), mortgage bonds (2%), ABS & CMBS (2%) and private equity, hedge funds and other investments (5%)) is unavailable and, where it is available, the data quality remains inconsistent.
 Accordingly, at this time, we cannot accurately calculate the total emissions of our overall investment portfolio.
 Nonetheless, as discussed in detail above, we believe that we have incorporated the relevant risks into our investment analysis.
 In addition, we have attempted to quantify GHG emissions of securities within our corporate securities portfolio (corporate bonds and public equity), the only portfolio segment where some GHG emissions data is available.
 This portfolio represents less than one third of our overall investments.
 As additional emissions data becomes available over time, we expect that the total GHG emissions that we will be able to report will increase.